 All lost and found items are to be taken to or retrieved from the Student Life Office, located on 2nd floor of M.D.
 Anderson Student Center (Brown 281).
-Items will be held for only 30 days.
+Items will be held for 30 days.
 If an item is found outside of regular business hours, please bring the item to the HBU Police Department.
-You may call 281-649-3117 to inquire about lost or found items.
+You may call 281-649-3117 or email studentlife@hbu.edu to inquire about lost or found items.